Victory in Europe Day: History

-Upon the defeat of Germany, celebrations erupted throughout the Western world, especially in the United Kingdom, in North America and in USSR.
+Upon the defeat of Germany, celebrations erupted throughout the Western world, especially in the United Kingdom, in North America and in the USSR.
 More than one million people celebrated in the streets throughout the UK to mark the end of the European part of the war.
 In London, crowds massed in Trafalgar Square and up the Mall to Buckingham Palace, where King George VI and Queen Elizabeth, accompanied by their daughters and Prime Minister Winston Churchill, appeared on the balcony of the palace before the cheering crowds.
 Churchill went from the palace to Whitehall, where he addressed another large crowd:

 God bless you all.
 This is your victory.
 In our long history, we have never seen a greater day than this.
 Everyone, man or woman, has done their best.